 Hartley’s Crocodile Adventures is a tourism attraction located approximately half an hour's drive south of Port Douglas.

-This is an award-winning park that is often considered to be the best place to see crocodiles.
-However, there's so much more than just crocs to see here.
-Hartley's is a wildlife habitat with over 2000 metres of wetland boardwalks and pathways to explore.
+That said, there's so much more than just crocs to see here.
+Hartley's is a wildlife habitat with over 2,000 square metres of wetland boardwalks and pathways to explore.
+There are several zones in the park, as well as educational demonstrations by excellent and informative guides.

 27. Cool Down in a Freshwater Swimming Hole